AlokKothari/python-openstates/README.rst

     >>> bills = openstates.Bill.search('agriculture', state='vt')[0:3]
     >>> for bill in bills:
     ...     print "%s %s %s" % (bill.state, bill.bill_id, bill.title)
-    vt H.0193 AN ACT RELATING TO THE ADDITION OF THE SECRETARY OF AGRICULTURE, FOOD AND MARKETS TO THE BOARD OF TRUSTEES OF THE UNIVERSITY OF VERMONT AND STATE AGRICULTURAL COLLEGE vt S.0132 AN ACT RELATING TO AGRICULTURAL FUNDING EDUCATION AND OUTREACH vt H.0429 AN ACT RELATING TO A TUITION CREDIT FOR STUDENTS IN AGRICULTURAL PROGRAMS
+    vt H.0554 AN ACT RELATING TO LEGISLATIVE MEMBERS OF THE BOARD OF TRUSTEES OF THE UNIVERSITY OF VERMONT AND STATE AGRICULTURAL COLLEGE vt H.0566 AN ACT RELATING TO EXISTING AGRICULTURAL METHANE ELECTRIC GENERATION PLANTS vt H.0429 AN ACT RELATING TO A TUITION CREDIT FOR STUDENTS IN AGRICULTURAL PROGRAMS

 Grab information about a specific bill:

     >>> bill = openstates.Bill.get('ca', '20092010', 'lower', 'AB20')
     >>> print bill.title
-    An act to add Chapter 14.27 (commencing with Section 67325) to Part 40 of Division 5 of Title 3 of the Education Code, relating to public postsecondary education.
+    An act to add Article 6 (commencing with Section 92060) to Chapter 1 of Part 57 of Division 9 of Title 3 of the Education Code, relating to the University of California.

 List a bill's sponsors:

     >>> for sponsor in bill.sponsors:
     ...    print sponsor.name
-    Torlakson, Tom
-    Portantino, Anthony
-    Block, Marty
-    Solorio, Jose
+    Solorio

 List a bill's actions:

     >>> for action in bill.actions[0:3]:
     ...     print action
-    Secretary of State: Chaptered by Secretary of State - Chapter   402, Statutes of 2009.
-    Governor: Approved by the Governor.
-    Governor: Enrolled and to the Governor at   5 p.m.
+    lower (Desk): Read first time.
+To print. lower (Desk): From printer.
+May be heard in committee  January  1. lower (Committee CX09): Referred to Coms. on  HIGHER ED. and  B. & P.

 View a bill's votes:

     >>> vote = bill.votes[0]
     >>> print vote.motion
-    Do pass as amended and be re-referred to the Committee on Business and Professions.
+    Do pass, but re-refer to the Committee on Banking, Finance and Insurance.
     >>> print vote.yes_count, vote.no_count, vote.other_count
-    9 0 0
+    6 0 1

 Lookup legislators by latitude and longitude:

-    >>> legislators = openstates.Legislator.geo(-73.675451, 42.737498)
+    >>> legislators = openstates.Legislator.geo(35.79154, -78.7811169)
+    >>> for l in legislators:
-    >>> print legislators[0].full_name
+    ...     print l.full_name
-    Roy J. McDonald
+    Nelson Dollar
+    Josh Stein